domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 Also, :code:`travel_time[location, j]` must be used instead of :code:`travel_time[location][j]`.
 For :code:`ready_time` and :code:`due_time`, we can actually use :code:`a` and :code:`b` instead because they are not indexed by state variables.

+When using a state variable or an expression as an index of a table, the value must not exceed the size of the table: you need to make sure that :code:`j` in :code:`travel_time[location, j]` is not larger than :code:`n - 1`.
+If :code:`j > n - 1`, the solver raises an error during solving.
+However, sometimes, you may want to use :code:`j > n - 1` to represent a special case;
+in the knapsack problem in the :doc:`quick start <quickstart>`, :code:`i` becomes :code:`n` in a state where all decisions are made.
+Please make sure that you do not access any table using :code:`i` in such a state.

 *Preconditions* :code:`preconditions` make sure that the transition is considered only when :math:`j \in U` (:code:`unvisited.contains(j)`) and :math:`t + c_{ij} \leq b_j` (:code:`time + travel_time[location, j] <= due_time[j]`).
 The value of the left-hand side state is computed by taking the minimum (maximum for maximization) of :code:`cost` over all transitions whose preconditions are satisfied by the state.
 :code:`preconditions` are defined by a :class:`list` of :class:`~didppy.Condition`.